terrydolan/gol/README.md

 # gol
 Gol is a simple python implementation of Conway's Game of Life using pygame.
+See [Terry's blog about gol](http://terrydolan.blogspot.co.uk/2015/04/game-of-life.html) for more information.

 # Run Game of Life
 ```